ongr-io/demo.ongr.io/README.md

 ## Quick setup

-This is nothing more than usual [Symfony](https://github.com/symfony/symfony-standard) project.
+This example is based on [Symfony framework](https://github.com/symfony/symfony-standard) project by using ONGR bundles.
 So if you want to use ONGR bundles we assume that you know how to work with [Symfony](https://github.com/symfony/symfony) framework.

 To run this demo you gonna need: